-Zoom lenses have multiple focal lengths, some range from the widest settings to the narrowest fit.
+Zoom lenses have multiple focal lengths, some ranging from the widest settings to the narrowest fit.
 It will surely cost you a fortune since the lens is very multipurpose and can be used in landscape and shooting subjects far away.

 You can get the most out of your zoom lens if you use them in bright conditions.

-Street photography, photo journaling, zoom lenses are always used in situations where you don’t want to fuss about changing lenses every 3 shots.
+Street photography, photo journaling, and zoom lenses are always used in situations where you don’t want to fuss about changing lenses every 3 shots.

 Videographers also find the zoom lens to be particularly useful since there is no need to change focal lengths during the shooting.

-Videographers will just need to zoom-in once the subject is moving away from the lens, or zoom-out to capture more surrounding details.
+Videographers will just need to zoom in once the subject is moving away from the lens or zoom out to capture more surrounding details.